 Florida is a No-Fault Car Accident Coverage State

-Florida is what is called a “no-fault” policy state which means that technically if you get into an accident, each party is responsible for going through their own insurance to pay for an accident.
-Each Florida driver is required to have a minimum of $10,000 in personal injury protection otherwise known as PIP coverage.
+Florida is what is called a “no-fault” policy state.
+This means that if you get into an accident, each party is responsible for going through their own insurance to pay for an accident.
+Every Florida driver is required to have a minimum of $10,000 in personal injury protection.
+This is otherwise known as PIP coverage.
 This PIP coverage will cover medical expenses and lost wages that a driver may have because of their involvement in an accident, regardless of who caused the accident.
 So when people get injured in a car accident, the PIP coverage that each party involved has pays for their respective injuries.

 The tricky issue that many Florida drivers are not aware of is that under Florida law, their PIP coverage only covers up to 80% of their medical expenses and 60% of their lost wages in the event that they get in an accident.
-So this sets up many situations where a person that was injured with technically non life threatening or permanent injuries that decreases the amount they would receive from insurance and on top of this they have to contend with their deductibles and the fact that they are only receiving a percentage of the damages they suffered.
-In the end, many car accident victims only receive a fraction of the compensation that they actually need for their damages.
+So this creates situations where an injured person’s non-life-threatening or nonpermanent injuries decrease the amount they would receive from insurance.
+On top of this, they have to contend with their deductibles and the fact that they are only receiving a percentage of the damages they suffered.
+In the end, many car accident victims only receive a fraction of the compensation that they need for their damages.

 Exemptions to Florida No-Fault Car Accident Coverage

 There are exceptions to the no-fault policy rule in Florida.
-In cases where a car accident victim suffers a permanent injury, then they become eligible to seek compensation for their permanent injury and possibly other damages like pain and suffering by making a personal injury claim against the at-fault driver.
-The definition of a permanent injury is somewhat flexible but the gist is that it’s an injury that permanently causes medical issues with a victim like a severe traumatic brain injury or nerve damage.
+In cases where a car accident victim suffers a permanent injury, then they become eligible to seek compensation for their permanent injury.
+Additionally, it may be possible to receive compensation for other damages like pain and suffering.
+This would be done by making a personal injury claim against the at-fault driver.
+The definition of a permanent injury is somewhat flexible.
+However, the essence is that it’s an injury that permanently causes medical issues for a victim.
+For example, this could be like a severe traumatic brain injury or nerve damage.

 Another exemption to the no-fault coverage policy is when an injury may not be permanent but it’s medical expenses exceed the $10,000 PIP coverage the victim has.
 Then the injured car accident victim can seek compensation from the at-fault driver for their especially costly injury.